 During the cryogenic mission, commissioning of the multiple Astronomical Observation Templates (AOTs) was carried out during the first year of the mission.
 Each AOT was commissioned before it was used for routine science observations.
-During the warm mission the IRAC post-cryo Mapping AOT will be commissioned during the 6-8 week checkout period after the cryogen expires.
-The AOT will be deemed commissioned when the SSC has verified the execution of the spacecraft command sequences, the operability of warm IRAC and the output of calibrated data by the warm IRAC processing pipeline at the SSC.
+The IRAC post-cryo Mapping AOT was commissioned prior to the start of nominal operations on July 28, 2009.